23rd Annual Summer Beer Festival - 2022

-The Summer Beer Festival hosts approximately 150 Michigan breweries sampling over 1,000 different Michigan beers.
+The Summer Beer Festival hosts many of Michigan's finest breweries sampling over hundreds of fresh, local Michigan beers.
 Food is available for purchase inside the festival, and guests can enjoy live music from a variety of Michigan bands.

-The oldest of the Michigan Brewers Guild's four annual festivals, the Summer Beer Festival takes place rain or shine in the lovely outdoor setting of Ypsilanti's Riverside Park in historic Depot Town.
+The oldest of the Michigan Brewers Guild's five annual festivals, the Summer Beer Festival takes place rain or shine in the lovely outdoor setting of Ypsilanti's Riverside Park in historic Depot Town.

 Download a more detailed map of Depot Town & Downtown Ypsilanti here.